mathewsrc/ETL-Chicago-Cafe-Permits/README.md

 - [ ] Record how to create a DuckDB connection in airflow
 - [ ] Record workflow running
 - [ ] Create the architecture image of the project
+- [ ] Change the order of GitHub Actions to lint, format, test
 - [ ] Review README (add ETL section for notebook and airflow)
 - [ ] Completed!